 The saxophone reed normally last for about a week but depending on the reed material it can last for months.
 Regular cane reeds get worn out a lot faster than a plastic reed.

-However, the lifespan of any reed also has to do with how careful you are handling the reed.
+However, the lifespan of any reed also has to do with how you break in the reed and how careful you are handling the reed.
 The sax reed is delicate, no matter what material it's made out of.
 It can break easily.
 A broken or damaged reed will not play well simply because it has to vibrate freely in order to produce a good sax sound.

 With this in mind you should always handle your saxophone reeds with care.